Linear Communication Model Examples With Pros and Cons

 Example of Using Aristotle’s Rhetorical Triangle

-For example, the United States Presidential Debates 2024 is the best example of using Aristotle's Rhetorical Triangle.
+For example, the United States Presidential Debates 2024 is the best example of using Aristotle’s Rhetorical Triangle.
 Trump and Kamala Harris joined the argumentative debate on October 1 sponsored by ABC.
-The political debates are the best context to use Aristotle's Rhetorical Triangle for pursuing voters and followers.
+The political debates are the best context for applying Aristotle’s Rhetorical Triangle to persuade voters and followers.

 Conclusion

-The five essential elements of Aristotle's model are speaker, speech, occasion, audience, and effect.
-Speakers should follow Aristotle's model to influence the audience positively when speaking in public.
+The five essential elements of Aristotle’s model are speaker, speech, occasion, audience, and effect.
+Speakers should follow Aristotle’s model to influence their audience when speaking in public positively.
 It is also a crucial model to motivate audiences.
 Many scholars extended this theory to establish other theories in different contexts.
-It is the most ancient model that provided communication concepts initially.
+It is the oldest model that initially provided communication concepts.

 In-text citation